 When we started our side project to focus on rivers, our initial goal was to tackle the 1000 most polluting rivers worldwide within a five-year period.
-These rivers have been identified from our research as being responsible for 80% of the plastic emissions to the ocean.
+These rivers have been identified from our research as being responsible for nearly 80% of the plastic emissions to the ocean.
 The impact resulting from our efforts would be thousands of tonnes of plastic removed from waterways and prevented from reaching the accumulation zones.
 All this to aid in our ultimate mission of removing 90% of floating plastic by the year 2040.

 To achieve these goals, we will need a significant transition from the current way of working.